firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {JD} In chapter 7, you study how dOE-MRI changes with VEGF ablation-induced changes to oxygenation in SCCVII tumors.
 Differences in response to O2 were observed between treatment groups and tumor injection locations.
 These differences are described as changes in oxygenation.
 The pimonidazole shows changes in oxygenation but the maps of dOE-MRI are not usually very close.
 Can you say that changes in contrast agent really correlate with changes in oxygenation.
 	- Addressed in aa28e9b.

-- [ ] {RR} describe and defend MR sequences: 2d spoiled GE, not in the thesis

 - [X] turn table into a figure in HPG chapter
 	- Not going to do this as it doesn't make sense.
 Only one parameter (aPS) will actually show a difference.
 Made this more prominent in the discussion (9e3b3b4)

-- [ ] {VS} more method development;
-	- Partially addressed in 21c211a for OE-MRI

 - [X] {JD/XX} As you are changing oxygen and deoxyhemoglobin content at the same time while measuring T1w signal, and both can change T1, can you note how each would change T1 and how you can conclude that the changes you see are due to deoxyhemoglobin?
 	- We hypothesize that the changes we see are due to deoxyhemoglobin; further development of the technique to do interleaved T1 and T2* is required to confirm this.
 	- Added a sentence about how T1/T2/T2* changes upon conversion of dHb to Hb
 	- Addressed in d41965b

 ## Low effort